SchoolOfCode/final-project-front-end-hexcode/ComponentTree.md

 Low-Fi Frame 6:

-- Event Page:
-  - Hamburger Container (Banner) - hamburger menu

-Create a Poll Section
+- Create a Poll Section

-P Tag “Add a title for your Poll”
+  - P Tag “Add a title for your Poll”
-Input Section (Reusable)
+  - Input Section (Reusable) onChange function that registers the change of the input box and saves it in a state.
-P tag “Category”
+  - P tag “Category”
-Drop down of categories (Functionality not MVP)
+  - Drop down of categories (Functionality not MVP) on Click function that will register what category has been selected and save it to a state.
-Add an option Section
+  - Add an option Section
-Add an option button (On click this will render the component below) Input Section (Reusable)
+  - Add an option button (On click this will render the component below)
+  - Input Section (Reusable)
     Confirm button (On click will move the input contents into the ‘Confirmed options’ section)

          - Confirmed options Section

 Options component
 Bin icon button to remove option from list